caracal-pipeline/caracal/README.md

 # Full documentation
-https://caracal.readthedocs.io, which includes the installation & basic usage instructions copied below, and much more.
+https://caracal.readthedocs.io, which includes the Install & Run instructions copied below, and much more.

-# Installation & basic usage
+# Installation & Run

 ## Usage and publication policy